cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/LabSetup/_index.en.md

 time = "10 mins"

 +++
+For the virtual loft, we have provisioned AWS accounts for you to use when working on the labs.
+The system that manages these accounts is called Event Engine.
+You can also use your own account, but we recommend you don't use your corporate AWS account.
+All the labs can be run in the provided accounts, except for the Fraud Detection lab.
+Follow the instructions below, to get your account ready before starting the labs.

 #### Amazon Fraud Detector Not Supported
 > Due to account service limitations, Amazon Fraud detector is *not supported* by the AWS event engine.
 If you would like to run the fraud lab, please log out of the event engine provided account, and login to your AWS personal account or a sandbox AWS account.
 To create an AWS account, follow these instructions: